 Compared to the CIA, there is a lower barrier of entry for the CMA in regard to education requirements.

 CMA vs CIA: Taking the Exam

-- Financial reporting, planning, performance, and control
+- Part one covers financial planning, performance, and analytics

 CMA vs CIA: Salary

-As of 2015, CMA’s now make 31% more (on average) than their other finance-related peers.
 According to a recent study by the IMA, the average CMA now makes $115,763.

 Of course, how much you earn can increase significantly if you have the drive and motivation to climb the corporate ladder and really make a name for yourself.

 So, which is right for you?